AdhamElkomey23/omarallamapp/fertilizer-standalone/README.md

 - No external connections except for fonts (optional)
 - No user accounts or passwords required
 - Complete offline functionality
+- Data files can be encrypted using Windows file encryption

 ## Support

-This is the exact original Replit application code converted to run as a standalone desktop application.
-All functionality from the original web version is preserved with no modifications to the core business logic.
+This standalone desktop application contains the exact original functionality from the Replit web version, converted to run natively on Windows without any external dependencies.

 ---

 **Al-Wasiloon Factory Management System v1.0**
-*Standalone Desktop Edition*
+*Standalone Desktop Edition - HTA Format*